hannahweiss/proposal/Proposal.md

 doing Github authorization versus storing our own user passwords.
-The use of Github means that we do not need to worry about encrypting passwords and storing them in a database, and removes some of the diffficulties of authentication from our app.
-However, dealing with the tokens and authorization through Github provides some of it's own complications, and we will need to spend some time figuring out how to make sure users stay logged in even if they refresh the page or navigate away.
+The use of Github means that we do not need to worry about encrypting passwords and storing them in a database, and removes some of the difficulties of authentication from our app.
+However, dealing with the tokens and authorization through Github provides some of its own complications, and we will need to spend some time figuring out how to make sure users stay logged in even if they refresh the page or navigate away.